 ➥ Cash for tipping your guide, which is customarily between 10-20% for this type of session, depending on how much you feel your guide went above and beyond to ensure a good experience.

-As for specific climbing equipment, your guide will typically provide everything you need, including harness, shoes, helmet, and the rope and other gear needed to set up the belay system.
+As for specific climbing equipment, your guide will typically provide everything you need, including a harness, shoes, helmet, and the rope and other gear needed to set up the belay system.
 If you already have a harness or shoes of your own and prefer to use them, let your guide know in advance.

 Best Time to Climb In Joshua Tree NP